-MP-Rajasthan on very high alert following terror threat
+MP, Rajasthan on very high alert following terror threat

 An Intelligence Bureau official tells OneIndia that the alert is specific in nature.
 The four persons entered through the Rajasthan-Gujarat border.
 Further security has been stepped up at the Jaipur airport as well.

 It may be recalled that an alert had been sounded in Bengaluru, following which security was enhanced.
 The alert spoke about a possible terror attack in the city.
-Police sources said the alert was sounded Friday night asking all police officers to be vigilant and directing police to be present everywhere following intelligence inputs about a possible terror attack.
+Police sources said the alert was sounded on Friday night asking all police officers to be vigilant and directing police to be present everywhere following intelligence inputs about a possible terror attack.

 There was intelligence input that a group of terrorists was planning to create terror and panic in the country, the sources said.